ReKon64/SPADE/README.md

 # TODO
 1. Create a convention for findings.
 2. Provide clear documentation for writing scanners and finding returning cleaner
-3. Build upon "base exploit" class to make the structure and finding fetching clearer
-4. Create the report class
+3. Create the report class

-5. Decide if I want "findings" list into a dictionary.
+4. Decide if I want "findings" list into a dictionary.
 Quicker lookup, cleaner code

+# How do I make sure feeders execute before ingestors ?
+# 1. Maybe just group ingestors by prefix_ and force them only after feeders_ like scan_ execute

 NMAP -> Results -> NMAP Protocol Specific Scanners (SMB TOO) -> BruteForce -> FeroxBust -> FingerPrint -> Check Exploits -> Build into one "big" NMAP report
 -> Create to do list for the tester -> Add AI fingerprinting magic for git clout